 Apfelbaum: Since you began, so much has changed in both technology and urban development.
 The face of SoHo is almost unrecognizable.
 I mean, there's still the outdoor gallery on the Candy Factory, which you introduced me to...

 WK Interact (photo: Luna Park)

 Apfelbaum: It's being torn down?
-I guess I shouldn't be
+I guess I shouldn't be shocked.

 Lines at 11 Spring Street (photo: Michael Simon)

 Marc: One of those once in a lifetime opportunities.
 When we started dating, Sara lived on Mott Street, and we'd been fascinated with that building for years, and then documented a lot on the Wooster site.
 It's one of the few buildings that have become kind of outdoor galleries, outdoor museums for street art.

 One day we got a phone call from the woman [Caroline Cummings] who had just bought it.
 And she became interested in all the art on the outside of the building...

 Sara: She's a young developer who had her master's in art history and fell in love with the building, and researching the art [on it] she kept coming back to our site.